-Through the Loudpack Acquisition, the Company owns and operates a cultivation and manufacturing facility in Greenfield, California (the "Greenfield Campus").
-The Greenfield Campus includes approximately 30,000 sq. ft. of light deprivation greenhouse cultivation and approximately 55,000 sq. ft. of manufacturing and processing along with distribution, warehouse and office space.
-The Greenfield Campus is capable of manufacturing and processing all of the products the Company currently offers.
-Loudpack has permits to develop approximately 60,000 sq. ft. of additional cultivation, manufacturing, processing, distribution and dispensary space at the Greenfield Campus and owns undeveloped land within one mile of the Greenfield Campus where it is locally permitted to develop approximately 400,000 sq. ft. of cultivation, manufacturing, processing and distribution space.
-In addition, Loudpack has statewide wholesale distribution capabilities.
+Due to the acquisition of LPF JV Corporation ("Loudpack") in April 2022 (the "Loudpack Acquisition"), the Company owns and operates a cultivation and manufacturing facility in Greenfield, California (the "Greenfield Production Campus").
+The Greenfield Production Campus includes approximately 30,000 sq. ft. of light deprivation greenhouse cultivation and approximately 55,000 sq. ft. of manufacturing and processing along with distribution, warehouse and office space.
+The Greenfield Production Campus is capable of manufacturing and processing all of the products the Company currently offers.
+Loudpack has permits to develop approximately 60,000 sq. ft. of additional cultivation, manufacturing, processing, distribution and dispensary space at the Greenfield Production Campus and owns undeveloped land within one mile of the Greenfield Production Campus where it is locally permitted to develop approximately 400,000 sq. ft. of cultivation, manufacturing, processing and distribution space.

-The Greenfield Campus is one of the largest cannabis manufacturing facilities in California, from which the Company produces and distributes multiple cannabis brands, including: (i) Loudpack branded cannabis, pre-roll products and concentrates, (ii) Smokiez branded edibles, (iii) King Roll cannabis and pre-roll products, (iv) Dimebag branded cannabis and pre-roll products, (v) King Pen branded vape products and cannabis batteries and (vi) Fuzzies branded infused pre-rolls and cannabis flower products.
-The Company expects to gain significant synergies and economies of scale from the Loudpack Acquisition.
+The Greenfield Production Campus is one of the largest cannabis manufacturing facilities in California, from which the Company produces and distributes multiple cannabis brands, including: (i) Loudpack-branded cannabis, pre-roll products and concentrates, (ii) Smokiez-branded edibles, (iii) King Roll cannabis and pre-roll products, (iv) Dimebag-branded cannabis and pre-roll products, (v) King Pen-branded vape products and cannabis batteries, (vi) Urbn Leaf-branded cannabis, and (vii) Fuzzies-branded infused pre-rolls and cannabis flower products.